legalesign/LegalesignCsharpSDK/README.md

 Legalesign.com is an electronic signature software.
 This is the documentation for its REST API.

 Start by creating a trial account at https://access.legalesign.com/?q=signUp.
 Upon account activation, select the API dev option.
 Get an API key by emailing support@legalesign with background on your use-case and skills.
 You will need to show experience in API dev.
 You will be in sandbox mode and limited to 5 signers.
 Add your test signers on https://app1.legalesign.com/acc/settings/#api.
-You will also find your API key at the same location.
+You will also find your API username and secret at the same location.
+The format for your API key (refered to as YOUR_API_KEY in the documentation) is: 'ApiKey username:secret'.
 Contact support to move to production mode when you are ready.

 For any queries contact us at support@legalesign.com.